uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 Instead, they are used to group chunks of HTML.
 This might not seem particularly useful at the moment, but it will be important when we learn CSS.

+- You can think of `<div>` as a box that contains the elements within.
+- On the other hand, `<span>` is like using a highlighter in your notes (it doesn't make a box).

 ```html
 <div>
   <h1>hello</h1>